 Commercial loans decreased compared with December 31, 2020 due primarily to the impact of our efforts to improve returns through disciplined lending, paydowns and lower demand from clients reflecting increased capital markets activity.
-These decreases were partially offset by higher loans to affiliates and PPP loan originations.
-The decline in commercial non-affiliate loans was primarily in the diversified financial, real estate, energy and semiconductor industries, partially offset by an increase in the banking industry.
+Also contributing to the decrease were transfers of loans to held for sale, including certain commercial real estate loans with a carrying value of \$1,123 million which were transferred during the third quarter of 2021 and our retail business banking loan portfolio with a carrying value of \$149 million which was transferred during the second quarter of 2021 as discussed below.
+These decreases were partially offset by higher loans to affiliates.
+The decline in commercial non-affiliate loans was primarily in the real estate, consumer services, energy, chemicals and banking industries.